Reading Time: 19 minutes

 They want to support the content creation, paid social, and paid ads work they’re doing, to push the ROI a bit further.

-Strategic Mindset Shift #1: Your Digital PR Strategy Should be Rocket Fuel for your Cross-Channel Digital Marketing Strategy
+General Strategy: Your Digital PR Strategy Should be Rocket Fuel for Your Cross-Channel Digital Marketing Strategy

 In my mind, a digital PR strategy should be tightly integrated with your content marketing strategy, themes you want to grow your share of voice in, and your SEO strategy.